 4 (four) RD-0146E

-*Mass of the Kliper spacecraft in the 200-kilometer circular orbit with the inclination of 51 degrees.
+*Mass of the Kliper spacecraft in the 200-kilometer circular orbit with an inclination 51.6 degrees toward the Equator;

 **Mass of the Kliper spacecraft with emergency escape engines and the launch vehicle adapter.